 Peter was undoubtedly one of the closest disciples of Jesus Christ.
 He was undoubtedly the most zealous and outspoken one among the chosen twelve disciples who followed Jesus Christ everywhere during His earthly ministry.

-When the Lord Jesus called Peter to follow Him; he promptly left all his fishing boat and nets to follow Jesus.
+When the Lord Jesus called Peter to follow Him, he promptly left all his fishing boats and nets to follow Jesus.

 18 And Jesus, walking by the Sea of Galilee, saw two brothers, Simon called Peter, and Andrew his brother, casting a net into the sea; for they were fishermen.

 19 Then He said to them, “Follow Me, and I will make you fishers of men.”